R v W (D): Comments

 In a similar case, R v.
 S (WD) [1994] 3 S.C.R.
-521, it was reiterated that it is erroneous to direct a jury that they must accept the Crown's evidence or that of the defence.
+521, it was reiterated that it is erroneous to direct a jury that they must accept the Crown's evidence or that of the defense.
 Again, to put forth such an either/or approach excludes the very real and legitimate possibility that the jury may not be able to select one version in preference to the other, and yet, on a whole of the evidence, be left with a reasonable doubt.
 The effect of putting such a position to the jury is to shift the burden to the accused of demonstrating his presumption of innocence, since the jury might believe that the accused could not be acquitted unless the defence evidence was believed.
 It is evident that the trial judge erred in the case of W.D., making error in recharge as to the standard of proof required of the Crown.
 The Court examined whether the error was reversible in light of the correct instructions that had been given to the jury minutes prior to the recharge during the main charge.
 In other words, the trial judge's error of putting such an either/or proposition to the jury causes the exclusion of a third alternative: that the jury, without believing the accused, after considering the accused's evidence in the context of the evidence as a whole, may still have reasonable doubt as to his guilt.